Financial-Times/o-message/README.md

 	}
 });
 ```
-The second argument that `oMessage` accepts is an [options object](#options), which can be used to change a message's markup, variant and style.
+The second argument that `oMessage` accepts is an [options object](#options), which can be used to change a message's style and functionality.

 If you're setting up a message without existing DOM elements, oMessage will construct an element for you when it is set up like this: